oonap0oo/Numerical-methods-for-engineers-python/README.md

 ### Onw example: Using Elliptic integral calculated with Simpson's 3/8 rule coded in Python to find circumference of an ellipse

-There is no closed-form expression for the perimeter of an ellipse.
+There is no closed-form expression for the perimeter or circumference of an ellipse.

 One of the methods is using the Complete elliptic integral of the second kind: